-Measures/Action Competent Body Deadlines Status/Observations Implementation [Commission report on implementation due in 8/06] 3.1.6 Convention on Mutual Assistance in Criminal Matters and its Protocol MS December 2004 10 Member States have reported completion of ratification measures Ratification 5 Member States have reported completion of ratification measures relating to the Protocol.
-3.1.7 Draft Framework Decision on the Confiscation of crime related proceeds, instrumentalities and property JHA Council June 2004 Political agreement on 19/12/02 Parliamentary reserves remain on the part of 1 Member State Adoption (and implementation.)
-June 2006 (Implementation) 3.1.8 Draft Framework Decision on Attacks against Information Systems JHA Council December 2004 Political agreement on 28/02/03 1 parliamentary scrutiny reserve remains 3.1.9 Draft Framework Decision on the application of the principle of mutual recognition to Confiscation Orders JHA Council/ CATS/ Cooperation in Criminal Law Matters Working Party June 2004 Political agreement on substantive text on 29/04/04 and on certificate on 08/06/04.
+Measures/Action Competent Body Deadlines Status/Observations 3.1.6 Convention on Mutual Assistance in Criminal Matters and its Protocol MS December 2004 10 Member States have reported completion of ratification measures Ratification 5 Member States have reported completion of ratification measures relating to the Protocol.
+3.1.7 Draft Framework Decision on the Confiscation of crime related proceeds, instrumentalities and property JHA Council June 2004 Political agreement on 19/12/02 Formal adoption by Council as soon as J/L text is available.
+Adoption (and implementation.)
+June 2006 (Implementation) 3.1.8 Draft Framework Decision on Attacks against Information Systems JHA Council December 2004 Political agreement on 28/02/03 Formal adoption by Council as soon as J/L text is available.
+3.1.9 Draft Framework Decision on the application of the principle of mutual recognition to Confiscation Orders JHA Council/ CATS/ Cooperation in Criminal Law Matters Working Party June 2004 Political agreement on substantive text on 29/04/04 and on certificate on 08/06/04.
 Completion of negotiations of text.
-Parliamentary scrutiny reserves remain on the part of four Member States 3.1.10 Draft Framework Decision on the retention of telecommunications traffic data.
-JHA Council/ CATS/ Cooperation in Criminal Law Matters Working Party June 2005 (adoption) The proposal presented by France, Ireland, Sweden and United Kingdom (8958/04) is examined by Council (JHA) on 2/12/04.
+Parliamentary scrutiny reserves remain on the part of four Member States (DK, UK, IT, SE) 3.1.10 Draft Framework Decision on the retention of telecommunications traffic data.
+JHA Council/ CATS/ Cooperation in Criminal Law Matters Working Party June 2005 (adoption) The proposal presented by France, Ireland, Sweden and United Kingdom (8958/04) was examined by Council (JHA) on 2/12/04 (15098/04).
 Conclusion of negotiations and adoption.
 3.1.11 Draft Council Decision on the exchange of information and cooperation concerning terrorist offences.
-JHA Council/ CATS June 2005 (adoption) The proposal presented by Commission on 29 March 2004 (8200/04) is examined by Council (JHA) on 2/12/04.
-Conclusion of negotiations and adoption.
+JHA Council/ CATS June 2005 (adoption) The Council agreed on a general approach on 2/12/04 (15871/04) Conclusion of negotiations and adoption.
 3.1.12 Draft Framework Decision on a European Evidence Warrant JHA Council/CATS / Cooperation in Criminal Law Matters Working Party December 2005 Commission presented proposal on 14 Nov.
-2003 [COM/2003/688 of 14 November 2003].
+2003.
 This proposal is currently being discussed in the Working group.
-Negotiations are Conclusion of negotiations. matters working runy still at a relatively early stage and will continue during LU and UK Presidencies.
-3.1.13 Cross border hot pursuit Commission Beginning of 2005 (Presentation) Commission to present proposal Preparation of proposals for consideration by Council 3.1.14 A) Measures to improve the exchange of information JHA Council June of 2005 The Commission presented a proposal for an emergency measure
+Negotiations are still at a relatively early stage and will continue during LU and Conclusion of negotiations.
+Waters working Farty UK Presidencies (15221/04).
+3.1.13 Cross border hot pursuit Commission Second half of 2004 (Presentation) Commission to present proposal in 2005 Preparation of proposals for consideration by Council 3.1.14 A) Measures to improve the exchange of information on convictions JHA Council June of 2005 The Council agreed on a general approach on the text of Art.
+1-8 of the draft Decision on the exchange of information extracted